Understanding the Average Costs of Exiting a Timeshare Contract

 The average cost to get out of a timeshare can vary depending on the method you use to get out of your contract.
 In some cases, you may have to pay an upfront fee, while other methods may require you to continue making payments for a period of time.
 There is no easy or guaranteed way to get out of a timeshare, but if you are willing to put in the time and effort, it is possible to cancel your contract.

 Final Thoughts On Timeshare Exit

 With all this in mind, in many cases, contacting a timeshare law firm with a background in negotiating timeshare cancellation may be one of the most cost- and time-effective avenues for consumers who feel bound or trapped by the burden of their unwanted timeshare contract.
 Have any more questions or concerns?
 We’re here to help!

-Led by Attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
+Led by Attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of combined experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
 If you feel you have been victimized by a timeshare company, contact our offices for a free consultation.
 Know your rights as a consumer and don’t hesitate to drop us a line with any questions or concerns.

 Disclosure: This article is for information purposes only and is not intended as legal advice.